Structural focalization

 The broad outlines of this paper were first developed in conjunction with our study of ordered linear logic as a forward chaining logic programming language \cite{pfenning09substructural}.
 For the purposes of that paper, unfocused admissibility in a {\it weakly focused} sequent calculus -- which did not force invertible rules to be applied eagerly -- was established the historic (long and tedious) way.
 A Twelf proof for weakly focused intuitionistic logic developed at the same time was the genesis of the structural identity expansion proof presented here \cite{simmons09weak}.
 Eventually, this Twelf proof was adapted back to ordered linear logic in a technical report that also introduced the idea of suspended propositions \cite{simmons11weak}.
 Unfortunately, to prove full focalization it was still necessary to prove tedious invertibility lemmas \cite{simmons11logical}, meaning that the weak focusing technique gives no advantages beyond those provided by Laurent's refactoring.
 We believe this article supersedes our work on weak focusing entirely.

 Our novel presentation of identity expansion seems to be necessary to deal with positive propositions.
 In logics without any interesting positive structure, simpler techniques have been successfully applied to prove analogues of the focalization property.
 The first result in this line was Miller et al.'s work on {\it uniform proofs} which, like Andreoli's seminal work, was motivated by logic programming \cite{miller91uniform}.
 We don't intend to fully survey techniques applicable to settings with only negative connectives, but we will mention two such systems.
-The first system is Jagadeesan et al.'s $\lambda RCC$, which introduced the idea of using positive or negative polarization of atoms to combine forward-chaining and backward-chaining logic programming; their focalization proof roughly resembles the one used by Miller et al.~\cite{jagadeesan05testing}.
+The first system is Jagadeesan et al.'s $\lambda RCC$, a mixed-paradigm logic programming language with {\it atoms} and {\it constraints} that, in retrospect, are recognizable as instances of negative and positive atoms.
+Their focalization proof roughly resembles the one used by Miller et al.~\cite{jagadeesan05testing}.
 The second system is the framework in which Reed and Pfenning developed their constructive resource semantics.
-This system is notable for our purposes because its focalization proof almost exactly follows our development \cite{reed10focus}; it was not known at the time how to extend their proof to a language with non-trivial positive propositions.
+This system is notable for our purposes because its focalization proof almost exactly follows our development \cite{reed10focus}.
+It was not known at the time how to extend their proof to a language with non-trivial positive propositions.